Mingwwwwww/MingWangWeb/content/teaching/intro.md

 ---

 As an instructor, my aim is to develop students' passion in economics, equip them with tools they can use to understand the world around them, and more importantly, engage them in evidence-based policy-making processes.
-There are three principles I embrace in teaching and incorporate into all of my interactions with students: (1) student-centered personalized learning; (2) active and inclusive learning; (3) application and real-world connections.
+There are three principles I embrace in teaching and incorporate into all of my interactions with students:

+- Student-centered personalized learning
+- Active and inclusive learning
+- Application and real-world connections